pragarwal4250/onCampus/README.md

 # onCampus Automation

-This repository contains a Python script to automate certain tasks on the On-Campus jobs website at [Your University's Website].
+This repository contains a Python script to automate certain tasks on the On-Campus jobs website at ASU.
 It simplifies the process of applying for jobs by automating the following steps:

 1. **Login to Your On-Campus Jobs Account**: The script uses your ASU username and password stored in a `data.json` file to log in to your account.